masc-ucsc/docs/docs/pyrope/08-memories.md

 x3 = array[first..+size]  // from first to first+size, first+size. not included
 ```

-Since bundles are multi-dimensional, arrays or async memories are multi-dimensional too.
+Since tuples are multi-dimensional, arrays or async memories are multi-dimensional too.

 ```
 a[3][4] = 1

-var b:[4][8]u8 = 13
+mut b:[4][8]u8 = 13

 assert b[2][7] == 13
 assert b[2][10]      // compile error, '10' is out of bound access for 'b[2]'